samlobel/GO_ENGINE/README.md

 ## I'm in the middle of:
 transforming it so that the input isn't flat, but three board-shaped things that are feature-boardmaps.

+### ALRIGHT, I'M DONE WITH MOVE-TRAINING.
+Maybe I can do it every once in a while.